Ferroelectricity in dipolar liquids: the role of annealed positional disorder: Conclusion

-As main result of the present study, the mean force responsible for hindered dipolar rotation in dipolar liquids, and the resulting onset of a ferroelectric phase transition, is shown to emerge from an annealed averaging of the pair dipolar interaction over the relative orientation of the intermolecular separation vector between two particles.
-In the limit $d \to \infty$, the dipolar interaction entering the annealed average coincides with the bare dipolar potential, and its annealed counterpart provides an exact description of the free energy.
-In finite dimensions $d \geq 3$, the relevant interaction is an effective two-body dipolar potential that incorporates many-body effects and corresponds to an approximation of the free energy within the optimized cluster expansion \cite{Hansen,Chandler0}.
-Both regimes are analyzed within a classical DFT scheme.
-Annealed averaging over the orientation of the intermolecular separation vector, with a uniform distribution is well posed provided that, independently of the dipolar configuration, the system remains liquid in its positional degrees of freedom and locally isotropic.
-The onset of ferroelectricity in dipolar liquids thus emerges as an intrinsic property of the liquid state, rooted in the presence of annealed disorder inherent to the liquid phase.
-Ferroelectricity would thus arise in a dipolar liquid not despite the fact that it is liquid, as might be inferred from an approach centered on short-range local structure, but because it is.
+As main result of the present study, the mean force responsible for a hindered dipolar rotation in dipolar liquids favoring dipolar alignment, and the resulting onset of a ferroelectric phase transition, is shown to emerge from the annealed averaging of the pair dipolar interaction over the relative orientation of the intermolecular separation vector between two particles.
+In the limit $d \to \infty$, where the truncation of the virial expansion becomes exact, the dipolar interaction entering the annealed average coincides with the bare dipolar potential, and its annealed counterpart provides an exact description of the free energy.
+In finite dimensions $d \geq 3$, this dipolar interaction is an effective two-body dipolar potential incorporating many-body effects, and corresponds to an approximation of the free energy within the optimized cluster expansion framework \cite{Hansen,Chandler0}.
+Both the infinite- and finite-dimensional cases are analyzed within a classical DFT framework.
+Annealed averaging over the orientation of the intermolecular separation vector, assumed to be uniformly distributed, is well posed provided that, the system remains liquid in its positional degrees of freedom, independently of the dipolar configuration.
+In particular, the construction does not rely on any separation of characteristic time scales between dipolar and translational degrees of freedom.
+The onset of ferroelectricity in dipolar liquids thus emerges as an intrinsic property of the liquid state, rooted in the annealed disorder inherent to the liquid phase.
+Within this picture, unlike approaches based on short-range local structure, ferroelectric order arises not in spite of the liquid nature of the system, but because of it.
 This outcome parallels the absence of frustration in the Sherrington–Kirkpatrick model with annealed disorder, leading to ordered spin phases \cite{Matsuda, Kasai}.
 This perspective raises further questions, such as whether quenched disorder also supports the onset of a ferroelectric phase transition, or how ferroelectric order, or its absence, interplays with the crystallization of dipolar liquids.
-The integration of the classical DFT with the replicated liquid theory \cite{Parisi} would allow the present treatment to be extended to the case of quenched positional disorder and enable the analysis of possible emergence of ferroelectricity in dipolar glasses \cite{Yoshino}.
+The integration of the classical DFT with the replicated liquid theory \cite{Parisi} would allow the present treatment to be extended to the case of dipolar glasses.